 As human societies became more populous, and as their interactions with each other also increased, it came about that they began to exchange all manner of different things with each other.
 These included manufactured products, animals, plants, fruits, seeds, furs and other animal skins, silk, ornaments, women for marital purposes, and slaves.
 An important fact about these exchanges is that they arose organically, and were not the result of a ruler’s or government’s policy, meaning that they were not imposed upon people.

-In contrast, motivated by the theory of comparative advantage, which logically demonstrates that the inhabitants of two countries can mutually benefit by specializing in producing the thing or things in which they have a comparative advantage, and then exchanging the products of their labour, economists, governments, and other organisations are now imposing the model of specialization and free trade on more and more countries and people around the world.
+In contrast, motivated by the theory of comparative advantage, which logically demonstrates that the inhabitants of two countries can mutually benefit by specializing in producing the thing or things in which they have a comparative advantage, and then exchanging the products of their labour, economists, governments, and other organisations are now imposing the model of specialization and free trade on more and more people and countries around the world.
 In doing so, these individuals and organizations have mistaken this tidy bit of reasoning for an invariable natural principle that operates without exception in the real world, in all places, situations, and times, and for all people.
-This example illustrates why I have declared that economics is not a science, for a true scientist would not be satisfied with mere logical consistency or correct reasoning: one would rigorously test this belief to see if in fact it applies or is true in the real world; and even if it does apply in many situations, whether there exist situations where it does not apply or causes more harm than good.
+This example illustrates why I have declared that economics is not a science, for true scientists would not be satisfied with mere logical consistency or correct reasoning: they would rigorously test this belief to see if in fact it applies or is true in the real world; and even if it does apply in many situations, whether there exist situations where it does not apply or causes more harm than good.
 If one takes the time to perform this important step, something that most economists have never bothered to do, one will find that there are many instances where the theory of comparative advantage does not hold in the real world.